 To assist in the task of evaluating the demonstration, DDOT collaborated with The Lab @ DC in the Executive Office of the Mayor, academic partners at Georgetown University, The George Washington University, and Virginia Tech.
-These groups supported DDOT's efforts in data cleaning, data analysis, and surveying.

-The Lab @ DC was engaged at the beginning of the pilot period to assist in evaluating the demonstration program and its impact on Capital Bikeshare, biking in the District, and public space.
+These groups supported DDOT's efforts in data cleaning, data analysis, and surveying, Impact on Capital Bikeshare, biking in the District, and public space.
+DDOT also partnered on several research projects from area universities to tackle questions on the interaction of dockless and Capital Bikeshare (Georgetown), parking behavior and public feedback (The George Washington University), and demographic characteristics of users and geographic reach of dockless services (Virginia Tech).
 DDOT also partnered on several research projects from area universities to tackle questions on the interaction of dockless and Capital Bikeshare (Georgetown), parking behavior and public feedback (The George Washington University), and demographic characteristics of users and geographic reach of dockless services (Virginia Tech).